-- (a) If the party leasing a parcel from DPRC is found to be sub-leasing the same parcel to another entity.
-This does not apply to small-scale urban agriculture plots that fall under DPRC's Special Land Use category.
-Certain Contract Services can be utilized by tenants and provided by other entities if previously approved by the DPRC. - (b) In the case of non-payment of rent due by the dates specified in the contract. - (c) In the case of non-compliance with any of the terms of the contract. - (d) In the case of the property being required for another DPRC use. - (e) In the case of a lessee being found to be farming DPRC parkland that is currently not part of the County's agricultural leasing program.
-In this instance DPRC reserves the right to terminate all of the lessee's agricultural contracts. - (f) If the party leasing a parcel from DPRC is found to be utilizing, or allowing others to utilize the land for any purpose other than the approved agricultural practices, including but not limited to hunting, ATV operation, snowmobiling, material or equipment storage, dumping, firewood collection or any other activity prohibited by County or local ordinances. - (g) In the case of a lessee violating any Federal, State or Local laws or regulations or County ordinances on, or related to, land managed by the DPRC.
+(a) If the party leasing a parcel from DPRC is found to be sub-leasing the same parcel to another entity without DPRC's prior written authorization.
+This does not apply to smallscale urban agriculture plots that fall under DPRC's allowable use policies.
+DPRC reserves the right to Terminate a lease if the renter subleases at rates greater than the County rates in the master lease, or County rates for similar parcels.

+- (b) In the case of non-payment of rent due by the dates specified in the contract. - (c) In the case of non-compliance with any of the terms of the contract. - (d) In the case of the property being required for another DPRC use. - (e) In the case of a lessee being found to be farming DPRC parkland that is currently not part of the County's agricultural leasing program.
+In this instance DPRC reserves the right to terminate all of the lessee's agricultural contracts. - (f) If the party leasing a parcel from DPRC is found to be utilizing, or allowing others to utilize the land for any purpose other than the approved agricultural practices, including but not limited to hunting, ATV operation, snowmobiling, material or equipment storage, dumping, firewood collection or any other activity prohibited by County or local ordinances. - (g) If a party is found to be in noncompliance of any provision of this lease, or has failed to obtain any municipal, state or federal permits or licenses, or is in noncompliance with any county, municipal, state or federal rules or regulations, DPRC shall notify the party of the default, and if the party fails to cure the default as required within the timelines established in the notification, DPRC reserves the right to terminate the lease and pursue corrective actions at the party's sole expense.
+DPRC shall take all measures to collect costs, including all enforcement as authorized by Milwaukee County ordinances.
+If DPRC terminates a lease within this provision, the lessee is not entitled to any refund or cost recovery.
+If DPRC terminates a lease under this provision, DPRC reserves the right to terminate either the entire leased acreage or individual parcels.
+All actions taken by the DPRC under this provision shall be at the sole discretion of the DPRC Executive Director. - (h) In the case of a lessee violating any Federal, State or Local laws or regulations or County ordinances on, or related to, land managed by the DPRC.
 Tenants shall comply with all applicable USDA (NRCS, FSA) and Wisconsin Department of Natural Resources policies and regulations related to their operations and use of County property.